Site icon Regpack

 The CFI metric is used to analyze whether the company is set up for long-term growth.
 Even if a business is generating negative investing cash flow by purchasing assets, these investments could lead to greater cash flow in the long term.

-Looking at the company’s investment activities as a whole can help analysts and investors understand the company’s financial health and long-term goals.
+Looking at the company’s investment activities as a whole can help analysts and investors understand the company’s financial health and make data-driven decisions about their long-term goals.

 Cash Flow from Financing